theunissenlab/ReusableImplant/README.md

 # Chronic Reusable Implant Parts List and Instructions

+Both STL and SLDPRT files have been included for your convinence.
+All SLDPRT files were made on SOLIDWORKS 2022.

 ## Implant Parts List

 In this repository are all the parts required to build the chronic implant.
 It is made for use with [insert type of amplifier, probe, etc].
 All parts were printed on FormLabs Form 3+.
 Specific printing instructions including resin type, density, and touchpoint size are detailed depending on the part.